 Hearing stories from fellow patients about how many medications they had to try before finding "The One" is frightening.
 I personally tried 6 medications before finding my "magic potion" that worked for my body, and I am glad I didn't know all that I had to try and what I had to endure until I found it.

 Upon starting each new drug, I approached it step by step.
 First, get it cleared by insurance.
 Then get signed up for an initial infusion, actually get the infusion, have blood work done to test drug levels, assess my symptoms, and so on.

 It could be quite daunting knowing all of the hoops you have to go through before actually being able to start a medication (and feel it start working), but going step by step will help you see successes throughout the process and make the finish line feel closer.

 Lastly, handling a flare one step at a time is critical to keeping your mental health in check.
 Should you feel the onset of a flare, assess your symptoms based on how they are at the moment.
 Call your GI, have the proper testing done, and so on.
 Do your best to avoid jumping to conclusions that this is like the last flare that left you hospitalized, and try not to go through the laundry list of what you have to do before you know you will feel better.

 It can be easy to feel overwhelmed with IBD

-There are many other events that occur while living with Crohn's, all of which are best handled when taken step by step.
+There are many other events that occur while living with Crohn's or UC, all of which are best handled when taken step by step.
 Do your best to not get overwhelmed, and should you feel anxiety creeping in, stop and focus on whichever step you are on, and do not look forward or back from that step.
 Just focus on what is going on NOW.

 It may not cure your disease or get you the test results you are hoping to hear, but it will make the entire process more manageable, which sometimes, is what we need most.